abinit/abinit/doc/developers/abimkdocs.md

 !!! warning
     The server re-builds automatically the pages generated from changed `.md` files, but not the ones from changed `~abinit/doc/abiref.bib` neither from changed `~abinit/abimkdocs/\*.py` .
-This means that inspecting the upgrade of the description of an input variable or a bibtex reference needs to close the server and reissue the adequate `mksite.py` command.
+This means that the upgrade of the description of an input variable or a bibtex reference is done by closing the server and reissue the adequate `mksite.py` command.
+    Also, the case of the `.md` files in the `~abinit/doc/topics` directory is similar, as the `.md` source files, prepended with an underscore, must be preprocessed by `mksite.py` to deliver the `.md` files, without underscore, that are live reloaded.

 `mksite serve` builds the website in a temporary directory.
 If you need to inspect the HTML files produced by the script, use: